French facts about radishes, how best to serve them, links to healthy radish recipes and a French expression which uses it too.

 - To avoid waste of the leaves, make a radish leaf soup – just follow the same recipe for watercress soup (soupe au cresson).
 Delicious as an amuse-bouche teaser before dinner – I love to play a food game with guests to guess the vegetable!

-Fun French Expression with Radishes
+Fun French Radish Expression

 “Je n’ai plus un radis“